octobercms/docs/setup-installation.md

     - [Setting up the scheduler](#crontab-setup)
     - [Setting up queue workers](#queue-setup)

-There are two ways you can install October, either using the Wizard or Command-line installation process.
+There are two ways you can install October, either using the [Wizard installer](#wizard-installation) or [Command-line installation](../console/commands#console-install) instructions.
 Before you proceed, you should check that your server meets the minimum system requirements.

 <a name="system-requirements"></a>
 ## Minimum system requirements